benchaplin/monitrous/README.md

 https://reddit.com/r/gifs
 ```

-Run the binary with the text file as an argument.
+Run the binary with options `-i urls.txt -o my-screenshots` to screenshot the URLs in urls.txt, and put the JPG images in a directory my-screenshots.

 ```
-./bin/monitrous urls.txt
+./bin/monitrous -i urls.txt -o my-screenshots
 ```